ktaliaferro/gps-viewer/README.md

 ## Installation

-Copy `gpsViewer.lua` and the `gpsViewer` directory to the `/SCRIPTS/TOOLS` directory on your transmitter.
+Copy the `/SCRIPTS` directory to your transmitter.

-Optionally copy the sample log file `SampleLog-2024-10-10-113001.csv` to the `/LOGS` directory on your transmitter.
+Optionally copy the `/LOGS` directory to your transmitter if you'd like to have a sample log file with which to try out the app.

 ## Use